-This checklist is to be used by individuals seeking to operate certain small aircraft in accordance with Chapter 14 of Code of Federal Regulations (14 CFR), Section 61.113(i).
-This rule (BasicMed) allows pilots to use this checklist, and other requirements, in lieu of holding third-class FAA Airman Medical Certificate.
-Under BasicMed, an individual may only act as pilot-in-command of an aircraft that is authorized to carry not more than 6 occupants, and that has a maximum certificated takeoff weight of not more than 6,000 pounds.
+This checklist is to be used by individuals seeking to operate certain small aircraft in accordance with Title14 of Code of the Federal Regulations (14 CFR), § 61.113(i).
+This rule (BasicMed) allows pilots to use this checklist, and other requirements, in lieu of holding a third-class FAA Airman Medical Certificate.
+Under BasicMed, an individual may only act as pilot-in-command (PIC) of an aircraft that is authorized to carry not more than 6 occupants, and that has a maximum certificated takeoff weight of not more than 6,000 pounds.

 - 1. The individual must complete SECTION 2 of this checklist and provide the checklist in its entirety (including the completed SECTION 2) to the state-licensed physician performing the medical examination. - 2.
 The state-licensed physician must perform a comprehensive medical examination addressing all items in SECTION 3 of this checklist.
-The physician must complete the "Physician's Signature and Declaration" IF the physician determines that he/she is not aware of any medical condition that, as presently treated, could interfere with the individual's ability to safely operate an aircraft. - 3.
-The completed checklist shall be retained in the individual's logbook (either as a hard copy or electronically) and made available on request. - 4.
-In order to act as a pilot-in-command under BasicMed, an individual must receive a comprehensive medical examination by a state-licensed physician during the previous 48 months in accordance with 14 CFR 61.23(c)(3)(i).
+The physician completes the "Physician's Signature and Declaration" if the physician determines that he/she is not aware of any medical condition that, as presently treated, could interfere with the individual's ability to safely operate an aircraft. - 3.
+The completed checklist shall be retained in the individual's logbook (in any legible paper or electronic format) and made available on request. - 4.
+In order to act as PIC under BasicMed, an individual must receive a comprehensive medical examination by a state-licensed physician during the previous 48 months in accordance with 14 CFR 61.23(c)(3)(i).

 NOTICE: Whoever in any matter within the jurisdiction of any department or agency of the United States knowingly and willingly falsifies, conceals or covers up by any trick, scheme, or device a material fact, or who makes any false, fictitious or fraudulent statements or representations, or entry, may be fined up to \$250,000 or imprisoned not more than 5 years, or both.
-(18 U.S. Code Secs.
+(18 U.S.C Secs.
 1001; 3571)